Background

 Market participants typically evaluate the richness or cheapness of the roll by examining the financing rate implied by market prices to choose the optimal roll timing.

-- September 2025 findings: The chart below compares the implied financing rates (using daily settlement prices) to the Three-Month SOFR OIS rate as a benchmark.
-Although rates varied, the roll was generally cheap, consistently tracking below the Three-Month SOFR OIS rate.
+• December 2025 findings: The chart below compares the implied financing rates (using daily settlement prices) to the Three-Month SOFR OIS rate as a benchmark.
+The roll was generally cheap for IQB and DHB, consistently tracking below the Three-Month SOFR OIS rate, while the richness/cheapness of HYB and DHY varied.

 All examples in this report are hypothetical interpretations of situations and are used for explanation purposes only.
 The views in this report reflect solely those of the author and not necessarily those of CME Group or its affiliated institutions.
 This report and the information herein should not be considered investment advice or the results of actual market experience.